We focus on four complex health issues more prevalent in urban areas

-Finally, we are working in 14 wards that are flooded with unhealthy food and have limited places for children to run and play.
+Finally, we are working in 14 wards in Lambeth and Southwark that are flooded with unhealthy food and have limited places for children to run and play.
 By targeting areas with unhealthy food environments, we will engage with more than 60,000 children across our boroughs with the aim to reduce the gap in childhood obesity rates between lower-income and more affluent areas by 25%.

 Become a partner

 We partner with other organisations in order to deliver projects, conduct research and amplify our results.

 As food environments are influenced by businesses, government and our own communities, creating change requires working with a wide range of partners.
 In practice, this means we layer up different activities and work with a range of organisations to test and run projects that can tackle the issue from many angles.